Balkan Adventure

 Day 11

-Durmitor National Park / NiksicBoard our private transfer and travel through beautiful countryside to Montenegro, arguably one of the most stunning countries in the world.
-The drive today is long (approx 7-9 hours) but very scenic, and we will stop numerous times, so have your camera at the ready.
-Get back to nature by travelling into the heart of the beautiful Durmitor National Park.
+Durmitor National ParkToday, you’ll take a private transfer through the beautiful countryside to Montenegro, arguably one of the most stunning countries in the world.
+Today is a long driving day, so sit back and enjoy the scenic landscapes passing you by (and maybe take your favourite book, too).
+Stop along the way for some great photo opportunities and then arrive at Durmitor National Park.
 This World Heritage site was formed by glaciers and is crisscrossed with rugged mountains (40 of which reach over 2,000 metres in height), pristine pine forests, two deep canyons, rivers, crystal lakes and underground streams.
-Enjoy a hike through this wonderful, lesser-explored wilderness, along the shores of a lake (approx 2km).
-Keep an eye out for some of the 163 species of bird or 50 species of mammal that the region is home to.
-If you prefer to opt out of the hike you can instead just take in the tranquil surrounds until the group returns.
-Continue to the nearby town of Niksic where you will spend the night.
+Take a hike through this wonderful, lesser-explored wilderness along the shores of a lake and keep an eye out for some of the 163 species of bird or 50 species of mammal that roam this region is home to.
+Continue to the nearby town of Niksic, where you’ll spend the night.

 Meals: Breakfast -